The Justice Centre app

 Launched in November 2020, the app is available for download from both the Apple store and Google Play store and can be used offline for refugees who have limited internet access.
 An online website version of the guide can also be accessed here.

 Freshfields: a responsible business

-The Justice Centre app project was guided by our commitment to doing business responsibly and making a positive contribution to our local communities, says Georgia Dawson, Freshfields Asia managing partner and senior partner elect.
+The Justice Centre app project was guided by our commitment to doing business responsibly and making a positive contribution to our local communities, says Georgia Dawson, Senior Partner and former Freshfields Asia managing partner.
 “Our partnership with the Justice Centre is really important to us.
 We’ve been working together for around 13 years now, helping with a range of projects, including legal research and country-of-origin research.
 The app has been a great opportunity for us to bring our skills to bear and harness the transformative power of technology to assist the Justice Centre in a new way, while supporting some of the most vulnerable members in our community.
 We’re keen to explore how we might use similar solutions for other clients in the future.”

 Isaac Shaffer, Head of Legal Services at Justice Centre Hong Kong, says that the app provides a ‘critical baseline tier’ of information to those seeking protection.
 “This frees up staff time to concentrate stretched resources on offering tailored, in-depth legal assistance and on strategic impact to secure systemic change.
 Our clients are not lawyers, but are faced with navigating a complex legal process of seeking protection in an alien environment.
 Time and again, it has been shown that easier connectivity to this kind of information proves crucial.

 “Freshfields, who are one of our longstanding partners, provide us with enormous amounts of support and assistance,” Isaac adds.
 “We wouldn't be able to do what we do without them and this app is really a key indication of what these kinds of partnerships can achieve, showing how NGOs and key members of the legal community can work together to come up with innovative solutions for some really fundamental human rights problems.”